microsoft/FluidFramework/packages/dds/tree/docs/wip/cell-model.md

 - Clear: clear a cell

+- Move content from A to B:

+  - A: clear a (filled) cell

+  - B: fill a cell with the content being moved

+- Return content to A from B:

+  - A: fill a cell with the content being moved

+  - B: clear the (filled) cell

+The Move/Return operations described here assume both the source and the destination of the move are in the same kind of trait.
+This is not a requirement, though some combinations may be questionable.

 Note that no further cell allocations are made after the field is created.

 ## Implications For SharedTree